BenithaSri/BenithaSri/README.md

+Hello 👋,

-Recent graduate in Applied Computer Science from Northwest Missouri State University, with 2+ years of professional experience in frontend development and a growing focus on AI/ML integration.
+I'm a recent Applied Computer Science graduate from Northwest Missouri State University with about 2 years of frontend development experience.
+I'm particularly interested in how AI can enhance user interfaces.

-At Capgemini, I built accessible, high-performance UIs using React.js and CSS, collaborated with cross-functional teams, and delivered responsive, scalable components that improved user experience.

-I’ve recently expanded into AI-driven applications — leading projects like SPEAK (speech performance feedback) and RAISE (real-time emotion-aware chat), combining real-time audio analysis with human-centric design.

-I’m passionate about building intelligent, user-focused interfaces and currently seeking opportunities in frontend or AI-integrated product roles.
+During my time at Capgemini, I built responsive React components and worked closely with design teams to create accessible user experiences.
+The work gave me solid experience in frontend fundamentals and collaborating on larger projects.

+Recently, I've been working on some personal projects that blend AI with frontend development - including a real-time speech feedback app called SPEAK and an emotion-aware chat assistant called RAISE.
+I'm also contributing to the tech team at One Community Global, helping with their open-source development work.

+I enjoy building products that feel natural to use, especially when there's AI working behind the scenes.
+Right now I'm looking for opportunities in frontend development or roles that involve designing AI-powered user experiences.